 (b) Claims not falling under (a) above and which don't involve injury, illness or death:

-The maximum amount we will have to pay you in respect of these claims is three times the price paid by or on behalf of the person(s) affected in total.
+The maximum amount we will have to pay you in respect of these claims is up to three times the price paid by or on behalf of the person(s) affected in total.
 This maximum amount will only be payable where everything has gone wrong and you or your party has not received any benefit at all from your booking.

-(c) Claims in respect of international travel by air and rail, or any stay in a hotel:
+(c) Claims in respect of international travel by air and rail,

 (i) The extent of our liability will in all cases be limited as if we were carriers under the appropriate Conventions, which include The Warsaw/Montreal Convention (international travel by air); The Berne/Cotif Convention (with respect to rail travel) and The Paris Convention (with respect to hotel arrangements).
 You can ask for copies of these Conventions from our offices.
 In addition, you agree that the operating carrier or transport company's own 'Conditions of Carriage' will apply to you on that journey.
 When arranging transportation for you, we rely on the terms and conditions contained within these international conventions and those 'Conditions of Carriage'.
 You acknowledge that all of the terms and conditions contained in those 'Conditions of Carriage' form part of your contract with us, as well as with the transport company and that those 'Conditions of Carriage' shall be deemed to be included by reference into this contract.